-1. Status Quo

-A continuation of the current footprint of 6 LAs and the revised structure.

-- ERW provides a critical mass and economies of scale - The revised structure already in place that includes high-quality and respected individuals in key posts. - There is now a better understanding of ERW's responsibilities and structure. - There is better face-to-face communication between ERW and school leaders - There is the ability to build on current effective practice e.g. Middle Leaders programme, school to school work - There is effective support for secondary schools following inspections (e.g. Powys/ Pembrokeshire) - There is evidence of effective support for schools causing concern - Our Challenge Advisers know each other well and work across region - Lack of capacity in some authorities to continue to meet responsibilities and therefore dependent on ERW

-- Still a lack of trust in the organisation being able to deliver - Still a lack visibility - Less connection to local issues - Lack of link to key officers in the local authority e.g. Education Welfare Service (EWS) - Too far removed from schools/LAs (geographically) - Risk to capacity as people do not want to work for ERW - Could be seen as a regional bureaucratic industry when school budgets so stretched - Support for secondary schools has been variable - Model not agile enough to meet needs/not responsive enough - Perception that ERW that does not provide value for money/impact of ERW - LA contributions do not meet the core costs. - Lack of flexibility for using grant funding terms and conditions. - Large land mass and geography of region poses significant logistical challenges - Diverse nature of the region, the socioeconomic profiles of LAs and linguistic makeup make it difficult to provide a service that meets the needs of all school communities. - A lack of clarity on exact nature of ERW's role and relationship with LAs. - Disconnect between Welsh Government and Local Government.
+1. Status Quo A continuation of the current footprint of 6 LAs and the revised structure.
+ERW provides a critical mass and economies of scale The revised structure already in place that includes high-quality and respected individuals in key posts.
+There is now a better understanding of ERW's responsibilities and structure.
+There is better face-to-face communication between ERW and school leaders There is the ability to build on elements of current practice e.g. Middle Leaders programme, school to school work There is some effective support for secondary schools following inspections There is evidence of effective support for schools causing concern Our Challenge Advisers know each other well and work across region Lack of capacity in some authorities to continue to meet responsibilities and therefore dependent on ERW Still a lack of trust in the organisation being able to deliver Still a lack visibility Less connection to local issues Lack of link to key officers in the local authority e.g. Education Welfare Service (EWS) Too far removed from schools/LAs (geographically) Risk to capacity as people do not want to work for ERW Could be seen as a regional bureaucratic industry when school budgets so stretched Support for secondary schools has been variable due to capacity Model not agile enough to meet needs/not responsive enough Perception that ERW that does not provide value for money/impact of ERW LA contributions do not meet the core costs.
+Lack of flexibility for using grant funding terms and conditions.
+Large land mass and geography of region poses significant logistical challenges Diverse nature of the region, the socio-economic profiles of LAs and linguistic makeup make it difficult to provide a service that meets the needs of all school communities.
+A lack of clarity on exact nature of ERW's role and relationship with LAs.